-Bottom line: Russia’s Lake Baikal – located in southern Siberia – is the world’s deepest lake.
-It is an estimated 5,370 feet (1,632-1,642 meters) deep at its deepest.
+Bottom line: Russia’s Lake Baikal – located in southern Siberia – is the world’s oldest and deepest lake.
 It provides a home for over 2,000 endemic species.
 Controversy surrounds construction of hydropower stations on a river that feeds the lake.

 Daniela Breitman - a Canadian writer, formerly with From Quarks to Quasars - is currently studying Applied Sciences with the goal of becoming an astrophysicist.
 An amateur photographer, she also loves writing and literature and is a huge science fiction fan.
 In fact, she's passionate about many things.